 I "test drove" it this morning, so the car is still warm.
 I have no tach, but I'd say there's maybe a 100-300 rpm drop when it engages (I may be wrong) and if I step on the brake pedal a little while still pressing on the gas, I feel it disengage and the RPMs go up a little.
 When the car is warm nothing happends when I do that.

-The one on my car, next to the thermostat, looks like this one.
+The one on my car, next to the thermostat.